 While digital technologies today are widely applied in numerous business domains and many aspects of our private lives, one of their most important roles is in the healthcare industry.
 The value of tech solutions for disabled individuals explains the growing demand for custom healthcare development services.
 Software products can be aimed at increasing the efficiency of treatment and the quality of medical services provided, as well as facilitation of everyday tasks for patients, elderly people, and people with disabilities.
 This article will focus on the social role of the Internet of Things for the disabled, the types of potential software solutions, devices, and technologies.

-IoT for disabilities: Why these technologies are important
+IoT for the disabled: Why it's important

 What benefits do people with disabilities get from using IoT technologies?

-Thanks to the Internet of Things for disabilities, people can achieve more freedom, autonomy and independence from family.
-Smart devices, including ovens, fridges and other home appliances, can help disabled people better manage everyday tasks and maintain control of their lives.
+Thanks to the Internet of Things for disabilities, people can achieve more freedom, autonomy, and independence from family.
+Smart devices, including ovens, fridges, and other home appliances, can help disabled people better manage everyday tasks and maintain control of their lives.
 This can make independent living a possibility despite the disability.